Cherreads

 There's no room for mistakes, Azek thought, his resolve hardening.

-An ambiguous smile still played on his lips.
+A sarcastic smile played on his lips.

 More Chapters